oakromulo/utils-array/README.md

 ### append

-Returns a new Array with elements appended to the one given
+Returns a new Array with elements appended to the one given.

 **Parameters**